 The honest answer is here that we don’t know.
 The first and most important witnesses, all gospel writers agreed, were a group of women, though it’s not clear they agreed how many.
 They, besides the Apostles, are the only ones given names in the text and therefore are the only ones we could have “investigated” and “relied on”.
 How old might they have been?

-Mary, the mother of James and Joses, was a woman with two grown children, which I propose would make her at least 34 if she married at 16, had her two children at 17 and 18.
+Mary, the mother of James and Joses, was a woman with two grown children, which I propose would make her at least 34 if she married at 16, had her two children back-to-back at 17 and 18.
 Presuming that Salome is identified with ‘the mother of the sons of Zebedee‘, that means she was a mother whose two grown children had followed Jesus for three years, so is 37 or older.
 Joanna (only mentioned by “Luke”) was the wife of Chuza, who served as a senior official to Herod Antipas, so she was clearly of some means to support Jesus.
 This, plus the association with Mary and Salome, gives me the idea she might have been around 30.
 As for Mary Magdalene, for similar reasons, we can imagine her around 30 years old.

 What of the Twelve?
 Well, academic resources are thin on the ground and the New Testament gives us no strong clues.
 There exists only a very theologically driven article on JSTOR by Cary and Cary (1917), which proposes that the disciples were all under 20 except Peter, who would be over 20 due to him being both married and in the scope of the ‘two-drachma tax’.7 Ray Vander Laan is another vocal advocate of teenage apostles.
 Feel free to check out his view here or his books on the subject.8